 Non-Emergency Medical Transportation

 For more specialized rides that cater to passengers’ specific needs and comforts, it’s better to book non-emergency medical transportation (NEMT).
 NEMT is different from ambulance rides which are primarily for emergencies and usually take you straight to hospitals or trauma centers.
-With NEMT, disabled passengers are able to get transportation in ADA-compliant vehicles along with extra assistance from certified drivers.
+With NEMT, people using mobility aids are able to get transportation in ADA-compliant vehicles along with extra assistance from certified drivers.

 Reserve Accessible Transportation With HealthLift NEMT of AZ

 HealthLift NEMT of AZ puts safety first and helps wheelchair users safely arrive at their destination on time, so that they don’t miss their regular appointments.
 Passengers gain more independence since HealthLift offers online booking and tracking of multiple rides in the Metro Phoenix area, Tucson, or even outside of Arizona for out-of-state appointments.
-Arizona trusts HealthLift to get seniors and the disabled community where they need to go.
+Arizona trusts HealthLift to get seniors and people using mobility aids where they need to go.